m-faisaldev/smart-ride-backend/README.md

 A Node.js backend for a ride-hailing platform supporting drivers, passengers, chat, group rides, and vehicle onboarding.
 Built with Express, MongoDB, and modular service architecture.

-## Features

-- **Driver & Passenger Authentication**: Secure login, registration, and onboarding for both drivers and passengers.
-- **Vehicle Onboarding**: Drivers can register and update vehicle details (supports mini car, ac car, bike, auto, tourbus).
+---

+## What This Project Does

+This backend powers a smart ride-hailing platform with:

-- **Ride Management**: Book, accept, reject, and manage rides for both individual and group rides.
+- **Driver onboarding and vehicle registration** (including support for tourbus and group rides)
+- **Passenger onboarding and authentication**
+- **Ride creation, searching, and management** (pending, offered, accepted, rejected, completed, cancelled, expired)
-- **Group Rides**: Special support for group rides, especially for tourbus drivers.
+- **Group ride logic** (especially for tourbus drivers)
-- **Chat System**: Real-time chat between drivers and passengers, including group chat.
+- **Real-time chat and group chat** between drivers and passengers
-- **OTP Verification**: Secure phone number verification using OTP.
+- **OTP-based phone verification**
-- **File Uploads**: Upload and manage driver documents, profile images, and vehicle assets.
+- **File uploads** for driver documents and profile images
-- **Validation & Error Handling**: Robust request validation and centralized error handling.
+- **Robust validation and error handling**
+- **Logging and debugging utilities**

+---

+## Key Implementation Details

+### 1. Driver & Vehicle Onboarding

+- Drivers register and provide vehicle details (type, brand, model, number plate, color, etc.)
+- Vehicle types supported: `mini car`, `ac car`, `bike`, `auto`, `tourbus`
+- Tourbus drivers are handled specially for group rides

+### 2. Ride Management

+- Drivers fetch available rides based on their vehicle type
+- For `tourbus` drivers, all group rides are shown (no group filter for others)
+- Rides can be accepted, rejected, cancelled, or completed
+- Ride status transitions are strictly validated

+### 3. Group Rides

+- Group rides are supported for tourbus drivers
+- Group rides require a `groupAdmin` and `isGroupRide: true`
+- Non-tourbus drivers see only non-group rides

+### 4. Chat System

+- Real-time chat between drivers and passengers
+- Group chat for group rides
+- Socket event validation using Joi schemas

+### 5. Validation & Error Handling

+- All API endpoints use Joi schemas for request validation
+- Centralized error handling with custom `AppError` utility
+- Consistent error responses for client and server errors

+### 6. File Uploads

+- Drivers can upload profile images and vehicle documents
+- Uploaded files are stored in organized public folders

+### 7. OTP Verification

+- OTP service for phone number verification during onboarding
+- Secure and time-limited OTP codes

+### 8. Logging

-- **Logging**: Application logging for debugging and monitoring.
+- Application logs for debugging and monitoring
+- Errors are logged with stack traces and timestamps

+---

 ## Project Structure